Introduction

 To follow this tutorial, you will need :

-Part 0 : Trying to build the full tool in 1 go with Shinkai AI assisted tool creation UI
+Part 0 : Trying to build the full tool in one go with Shinkai AI-assisted tool builder

-You could try to build a working prototype of the full tool using 1 detailed prompt and a performant LLM.
+You can try to build a working prototype of the full tool using 1 detailed prompt and a performant LLM.

-In the tool creation UI, select a performant LLM (e.g. gpt_4o, shinkai_free_trial), select Python, activate the 2 tools “shinkai_llm_prompt_processor” and “eleven_labs_text_to_speech”, write a prompt describing the tool well, and execute it.
+In the tool creation UI, select a performant LLM (e.g. gpt_4_1, shinkai_free_trial), select Python, activate the 2 tools ‘shinkai_llm_prompt_processor’ and ‘eleven_labs_text_to_speech’, write a prompt describing the tool well, and execute it.

 • the goal of the tool to create and its steps